 Case interviews are usually used by management consulting firms.
 The purpose is to give you an opportunity to think out loud about interesting problems and how you would solve them.
 Frequently, there is not one right or wrong answer.
 The case is often somewhat vague, and you should start out by asking pertinent questions that will narrow the field.
 Usually, you will not have shown any knowledge of the case problem on your resume.
 Your resources are your analytical and problem solving skills.

 Ask questions and talk through your line of reasoning.
 The process you go through is more important than the correct answer.
 The interviewer will help you, so listen carefully to the interviewer’s responses.
 Remember, consultants solve problems, and the interviewer just wants to know how creative you are in gathering information and how analytical you are in applying what you know.
 Contrary to popular opinion, these interviews are dialogues.

 There is an entire literature on how to prepare for a case interview.
 Particularly good guides are those within our Wetfeet Career Library and a book entitled Case in Point.
-It is worthwhile attending one of a number of case interview workshops sponsored by the Career Center.
+It is worthwhile attending one of a number of case interview workshops sponsored by the ’68 Center for Career Exploration.